This post may contain affiliate links.

 Located in the town of Katoomba, which is only 11km south of Blackheath, the Three Sisters is the most famous viewpoint in the Blue Mountains.

-We parked in the Blue Mountains Chocolate Company parking lot to avoid paying a parking fee, then walked about ten minutes to the lookout.
+We parked in the Blue Mountains Chocolate Company parking lot to avoid paying a parking fee.
+Then we walked about ten minutes to the lookout.

 To read about more of my adventures in Australia, check out these articles: